lisaj5472/Personal-Portfolio-Using-React/README.md

 - Open the app in your browser.
 - Interact with various features implemented in React.
 - Modify the components to see how React handles re-rendering and state updates.
+- Please note: the site is not currently built to accept data from the contact form.
+This feature will be added in the future.

 ## Technologies Used
 - **React.js**